-The concept behind using a broker is very simple; to open an account an investor approaches a broker, places money on deposit and then invests in futures.
-All transactions are carried out by the broker on the instruction of the client, who benefits from the resulting profit/loss.
+The concept behind using a broker is straightforward; to open an account, an investor approaches a broker, places money on a deposit, and then invests in futures.
+All transactions are carried out by the broker on the client’s instruction, who benefits from the resulting profit/loss.

 Investing via a prop trading firm

-Proprietary trading, or prop trading for short, involves a trader remunerated by a prop trading firm either via salary, commission or mixture of the two.
-Trades are carried out for internal personal/house accounts and the trader is employed for the benefit of the company.
+Proprietary trading, or prop trading for short, involves a trader remunerated by a prop trading firm either via salary, commission, or mixture of the two.
+Trades are carried out for internal personal/house accounts, and the trader is employed for the company’s benefit.

-Here at Earn2Trade, we provide an array of lessons on technical analysis, trading strategies, and an exciting opportunity in the form of The Gauntlet Mini.
-Sign up to a 60-day test of your trading abilities, prove your credentials in a virtual world, and secure funding from a proprietary trading firm to put your skills to the test.
+Here at Earn2Trade, we provide an array of lessons on technical analysis, trading strategies, and an exciting opportunity in the form of The Gauntlet Mini™.
+Sign up for a 60-day test of your trading abilities, prove your credentials in a virtual world, and secure funding from a proprietary trading firm to put your skills to the test.

 Learn about Economic Events

-When trading contracts such as E-mini S&P 500 Index futures very often you are trading on economic events as opposed to the individual fundamentals of each component company.
-You will find out various economic events can have a huge impact on indices and by definition futures contracts.
+When trading contracts such as E-mini S&P 500 Index futures, very often, you are trading on economic events instead of the individual fundamentals of each component company.
+You will find out various economic events can have a huge impact on indices and, by definition, futures contracts.
 Some of the main economic events include:

 Interest rate movements